naveen72/flask-redis-assignment-dockercompose/README.md

 399e1886c6df        redis:alpine                  "docker-entrypoint.s…"   4 hours ago         Exited (0) 4 hours ago                            dockercomposeassignment_redis_1
 ubuntu@ip-172-31-20-149:~/test$ ^C

-At this point, you have seen the basics of how Compose works.
+At this point, you have seen the basics of how Compose works .